strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

   - LoopBack
 ---

 LoopBack 4 is building a powerful validation system for the HTTP requests.
 As the first step, we have added fundamental validations for the raw data parsed from requests.
-They are embedded as part of the default sequence of the rest server, and are performed according to the endpoint's OpenAPI(short for OAI) operation specification.
+They are embedded as part of the default sequence of the REST server, and are performed according to the endpoint's OpenAPI(short for OAI) operation specification.
 The data is validated before the corresponding controller method gets invoked to make sure the methods are executed with valid inputs.

 <!--more-->

-The following code snippet defines an endpoint `PUT /todos/{id}` by decorating it with the [rest decorators](https://loopback.io/doc/en/lb4/Decorators.html#route-decorators).
+The following code snippet defines an endpoint `PUT /todos/{id}` by decorating it with the [REST decorators](https://loopback.io/doc/en/lb4/Decorators.html#route-decorators).
 This blog will use it as a typical example to explain what validations are performed to the incoming request.

 ```ts
 class TodoController {